Obama pledges U.S. help for Malaysian plane probe, talks to Putin

 "I believe there should be serious consequences if we find out that it was either Russian agents, Russian equipment or Russians directly that was responsible for the downing of this airliner," New Hampshire Republican Senator Kelly Ayotte said in a speech in the U.S. Senate.

-Obama, determined not to appear to be a hostage of world events, continued with his trip after warning Putin that the United States could impose more sanctions on Russia if Moscow did not take steps to de-escalate the Ukraine crisis.
+Obama, determined not to appear to be a hostage of world events, continued with his trip after telling Putin that the United States could impose more sanctions on Russia if Moscow does not take steps to de-escalate the Ukraine crisis.

-The new round of U.S. sanctions against Russia included penalties against Russia's largest oil producer, Rosneft and other energy, financial and defence firms.
+The new round of U.S. sanctions against Russia included penalties against Russia's largest oil producer, Rosneft, and other energy, financial and defense firms.

 Seeking to show that Obama was on top of the crisis despite his travel, the White House said he convened separate calls with Secretary of State John Kerry and senior members of his national security team, including CIA Director John Brennan, after Air Force One arrived in New York.

-"The president was briefed on our ongoing efforts to support the Ukrainian government and a prompt international investigation into what took place," the White House said.

-"The president directed his national security team to continue offering whatever assistance is necessary to advance the international effort to determine what happened."

-(Additional reporting by Steve Holland and Patricia Zengerle in Washington; Editing by Peter Cooney)
+(Additional reporting by Steve Holland and Patricia Zengerle in Washington; Editing by Peter Cooney and Will Dunham)